-Ms. Sallai appeared in the Juilliard Symphony Orchestra, the New Juilliard Ensemble and Axiom conducted by Jeffrey Milarsky.
+Ms. Sallai appeared as a clarinetist in such renowned groups as the Orpheus Chamber Orchestra, the Binghamton Symphony Orchestra, The Princeton Symphony Orchestra, the Symphony in C, the Juilliard Symphony Orchestra, the New Juilliard Ensemble and the Axiom contemprorary music ensemble.
 Playing all positions in the Bard Conservatory Orchestra, she took part in three major orchestra tours to China, to several cities in Europe and to Cuba.
 In 2014, being the winner of the Concerto Competition, Ms. Sallai was featured as a soloist and performed Carl Nielsen`s Clarinet Concerto with the Bard Conservatory Orchestra.
 In 2013 she performed as principal clarinet player Shostakovich`s 10th Symphony with the Bard Conservatory Orchestra in Alice Tully Hall.
 Ms. Sallai also participated in the Zoltán Kodály World Orchestra conducted by the renowned Hungarian pianist and conductor Tamás Vásáry.

 Born and raised in Hungary, Ms. Sallai began her musical studies at the age of eight and started to play the clarinet at the age of eleven.
 She is not only a determined clarinet player but also a lover of other art forms such as drawing and painting.
 Besides playing classical music, Ms. Sallai also enjoys performing klezmer and folk-style pieces.
 For some of Noémi's art, please see the Gallery on this website.